45375dfhg/soc30/README.md

 - API documentation
 - Pflichtenheft
 - Benutzerhandbuch
-- a list sample data for the database
+- a list of sample data for the database